 Step 2: Prepare the Pot

-Tilt the bottle to a 30-degree angle, allowing the empty container to lean on the inside rim of the pot.
+Tilt the bottle to a 30-degree angle, allowing the empty container to rest on the inside rim of the pot.
 The 30-degree angle will make it easier for the evaporated droplets to make their way to the empty bottle.

 Step 3: Apply the Ice Pack